 A big help with easing your mind can come from your own partner.
 Swinging is a team activity with both of you helping and supporting each other.
 You are both there to enjoy the moment and make fun memories.
 There is an added benefit of growing as a couple by trusting each other in trying and sharing something new.
 If swinging with another couple feels too much for you, you can try having a threesome first.
 This can help ease anxiety for some swingers.
 Think about what will work best for you and your partner.

 If you are in the swinging lifestyle long enough, there is a good chance you will face performance anxiety.
 The good news is that if you are not alone.
 Your partner and the swinging community are happy to help you ease away these challenges so you can focus on the more enjoyable aspects of life.
 If your anxiety persists while swinging, step back and reflect on where it comes from.
-Think about it alone and then share with your partner for their insights.
+Think about it alone and then discuss it with your partner.
 Together you can better address this frustrating challenge and make the best choices for you and your relationship.